Couple Communication Skills

-I specialize in communication counseling.
-Effective couple communication, conflict management, and awareness of a partner’s basic personality are major targets of this counseling.
+partner’s basic personality are major targets of this counseling.

 My qualifications for this specialization are unique.
-I am a psychologist, dramatic artist, mediator, and certified coach.
+I am a

 1. Having earned a Master of Fine Arts degree in Dramatic Arts , I learned a great deal about effective communication.

-How can we do that?
-By applying some of the methods that help dramatic artists generate new authentic verbal and non-verbal communication/behaviors so they successfully achieve their characters’ goals.
-Among these methods are:
+artists generate new authentic verbal and non-verbal communication/behaviors so they successfully achieve their characters’ goals.
+Among these

 - Understanding and accepting that what your partner understands and hears may not be what you mean to be saying!
 If you want to be understood, you have to use the language your partner recognizes and accepts as the “acceptable” or “preferred” method of communicating that message.